 The flight module might work like this:

-The patient enters the computer-generated passenger cabin of a virtual airplane and experiences the various aspects of flying.
+You enter the computer-generated passenger cabin of a virtual airplane to experience the various aspects of flying.
 A head-mounted display, stereo sound, and tactile stimulation are provided.
-The patient is gradually exposed to a variety of common flying situations such as:
+You are gradually exposed to a variety of common flying situations such as:

 - Sitting in an airplane with the engines off